SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 For an example of how to use the ``resultBuilder`` attribute, see :ref:`AdvancedOperators_ResultBuilders`.

-A result builder must implement at least one of the functions listed below.
+A result builder implements static methods that each perform part of the result builder's transformation.
+The ``buildBlock(_:)`` method is required;
+the other methods are optional and enable additional functionality in the DSL.
 The declaration for a result builder includes type aliases that specify the type of input it takes (``Expression``), the type of a partial result (``Component``),